samir321-pixel/Django_Celery_With_React/README.md

 <h1 align="center">Django_Celery_With_React</h1>

 ## Introduction
-* In this repo, I am creating simple django celery app with React using django-rest-framework.
+* In this repo, I am creating simple celery app with React using django-rest-framework.
 * It will asks you to enter your email address, subject and message, after submit button it will start sending you mail with every 1 minute of interval.

 ## Technology Stack